 A tax return transcript shows the most line items from your tax return (Form 1040) as it was originally filed and any accompanying forms and schedules.
 It does not reflect any changes that you, your representative, or the IRS made after the return was filed.

 Parents and Independent Students and their spouses who did not file Federal Income Taxes are required to submit a Confirmation of Non-Filing Letter to our office along with all W2 Forms and 1099 forms.

 Dependent students who did not file taxes are not required to submit a Confirmation of Non-Filing.

 You can use IRS Form 4506-T to request the Confirmation of Non Filing from the IRS.

-Check Box 7 and use this form to:
+Check Box 7 when you make this request.

-The letter must indicate that a IRS income tax return was not filed for the year requested by our office.
+You can order a transcript or other return information free of charge, or designate a third party to receive the information.
+The letter must indicate that an IRS income tax return was not filed for the year requested by our office.
 Allow the IRS 10 business days to process your request.
 It is best to submit this information with the rest of your paperwork.
 Failure to submit this letter will delay the processing of your financial aid.

 Please be aware that if you worked and earned income, (regardless of whether you received a W-2 or 1099 from your employer), you may be required to file a federal income tax return.
 Contact the IRS or your tax preparer for guidance.
 Any tax filing issues must be resolved before we can process your financial aid application.